 Traps may be the new abs to strength athletes — at least in the sense that they’re hard to obtain and signal to the world that you take your fitness seriously.
 Just like you can’t get abs without following a strict and calculated diet, big traps require years of heavy lifting, smart recovery, and targeted programming.

 Exercise selection also plays an important role.
 There are more ways to build a set of steel traps than just barbell shrugs, and we’re going to show you how.
 On the list below, we outline five of the best trap exercises, along with a deep-dive into the benefits of trap training, and how your trap muscles function.

 Best Trap Exercises

-Trap bar shrugs are a great way to overload the traps because you can use the most load safely.
-The trap bar has you assume a grip that helps minimize the stress on the anterior shoulder, elbows, and wrist.
-Plus, it’s a movement that can be performed for strength, hypertrophy, and power so that trap bar shrugs will cater to many goals.
+Trap bar shrugs are a great way to overload the traps because you can use heavy loads safely.
+The trap bar has you assume a grip that helps minimize the stress on the anterior shoulder, elbows, and wrists.
+The trap bar shrug can also be programmed for strength, hypertrophy, or power development, making it a versatile training tool.

 - This variation allows you to use the most resistance safely.

 - Less stress on your wrists, elbows, and anterior shoulders because of the neutral grip of the trap bar

 - Strong upper traps help support the head and good posture.